golemparts/rppal/README.md

 [![crates.io](https://meritbadge.herokuapp.com/rppal)](https://crates.io/crates/rppal)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-RPPAL is a Rust library that provides access to the Raspberry Pi GPIO peripheral through either `/dev/gpiomem` or `/dev/mem`.
-Support for additional peripherals, as well as useful helper functions, will be added in future updates.
+RPPAL is a Rust library that provides access to the Raspberry Pi's GPIO peripheral.
+Support for additional peripherals will be added in future updates.
 The library is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3B, 3B+, Compute, Compute 3, Zero and Zero W.

 Backwards compatibility for minor revisions isn't guaranteed until the library reaches v1.0.0.

+## Supported peripherals

+### GPIO

+For performance reasons, the library accesses the GPIO peripheral mainly through either `/dev/gpiomem` or `/dev/mem`.
+GPIO pin interrupts are controlled using the sysfs interface.

+Features:

+* Get/set pin mode.
+* Read/write pin level.
+* Set built-in pull-up/pull-down resistors.
+* Set synchronous and asynchronous interrupts.

 ## Documentation